-- Statement (up to 250 words) explaining why people should vote for you, - Photograph of your likeness - A list of any relevant positions previously held or student group memberships - Mobile phone number and SaintMail address
+- Statement (up to 250 words) explaining why people should vote for you, - Photograph of your likeness - A list of any relevant positions previously held or student group memberships - Mobile phone number and SaintMail address for Sabbatical positions are required to attend the Sabbatical candidates' meeting (Friday 1st March at 5:30pm, Sandy's Bar).
+If a candidate cannot attend the meeting, the candidate must inform the Elections Committee before the start of the meeting and, for Section 1.1 candidates, must send a named campaign delegate.

 2.6.
-Timing - Nominations will open for all candidates from 9am on Monday 20th February.
-Nominations will close at 5pm on Friday 24 February.
+Timing - Nominations will open for all candidates from 9am on Monday 25th February.
+Nominations will close at 5pm on Friday 1st March.